- Levels Taught:

 *** Lesson Details ***

-I teach guitar (beginning through advanced), and beginning violin, viola, and cello.
+I teach guitar (beginning through advanced), and beginning violin, viola, and cello, as well as offering Spanish tutoring.

 Although classical guitar is my primary strength, I am more than willing to teach any style that a student may want to learn.
 If you want to learn rock, blues, jazz, etc. I'd be thrilled to teach you that particular genre.
 To me, style is simply a vehicle to learn over-arching musical ideas and skills.